Skip to main content

 The Role of Growth Hormone Peptides a Different Axis

 It is instructive to contrast the suppressive effects of exogenous testosterone with the mechanisms of growth hormone (GH) peptide therapies.
 Peptides like Sermorelin, Ipamorelin, and CJC-1295 are not exogenous forms of growth hormone.
-They are secretagogues, meaning they are signaling molecules that stimulate the to produce and release its own endogenous growth hormone.
+They are secretagogues, meaning they are signaling molecules that stimulate the pituitary gland to produce and release its own endogenous growth hormone.

 Sermorelin is an analogue of Growth Hormone-Releasing Hormone (GHRH), the body’s natural signal for GH release.
 Ipamorelin and CJC-1295 work through a similar but distinct pathway, stimulating the ghrelin receptor.